jeremykendall/php-domain-parser/README.md

 Of course you can add more setups depending on your usage.

-<p class="message-notice">Be sure to adapt the following code to your own framework/situation.
-The following code is given as an example without warranty of it working out of the box.</p>
+**Be sure to adapt the following code to your own framework/situation.
+The following code is given as an example without warranty of it working out of the box.**

 ~~~php
 <?php